THUNDER FOOTBALL FAQ’s

 Game costs such as game field usage & permits, including weekly field set up/tear down, official’s costs, website scheduling and score reporting costs, and officials evaluation costs.

 Thunder’ Football operating expenses such as bank fees, ongoing coaching evaluations and education, and administration costs

 8. What equipment will I have to purchase for my child to play Thunder football?

 Each individual player is responsible for his own equipment and uniform.

-	The required equipment includes a Helmet (Silver w/ blue face mask).
+The required equipment includes a Helmet (White w/navy or black face mask).
 Thunder and the AYL are extremely concerned about the proper fit of player’s helmets.
 Should you plan to purchase a used helmet, please take this equipment to a reputable retailer to have the prospective purchase reviewed for safety.
 All current Football Helmets must have a NOCSAE (National Operating Committee on Standards for Athletic Equipment) sticker affixed which indicates the useful life of that helmet without Recertification.